tlhunter/consumer-centric-api-design/book.md

 * https://api.example.com/v1/**animals**
 * https://api.example.com/v1/**animal_types**
 * https://api.example.com/v1/**employees**

+Each piece of data separated by slashes is a URL Segment.
+Try to keep these as simple as possible.

 When referring to what each endpoint can do, you'll want to list valid HTTP Verb and Endpoint combinations.
 For example, here's a semi-comprehensive list of actions one can perform with our fictional API.
 Notice that I've preceded each endpoint with the HTTP Verb, as this is the same notation used within an HTTP Request header.